Systemically important institutions

 SOURCE: Banco de España.

 Notes: 1) Banco Popular was acquired by Santander in June 2017 and Bankia merged into CaixaBank in March 2021.
 2) The shadings show the subcategories that determine the O-SIIs buffer rate applicable to each institution depending on their score (0.25%, 0.5%, 0.75%, 1%, 1.25% and 1.5%).
-3) Latest data have been obtained in the exercise performed in 2023, based on data at end-2022, to determine the list of O-SIIs and their buffer rates applicable in 2024.
+3) Latest data have been obtained in the exercise performed in 2024, based on data at end-2023, to determine the list of O-SIIs and their buffer rates applicable in 2025.
 4) Given the change in methodology in the computation of the Complexity indicator for the 2024 exercise in order to be better aligned with the EBA guidelines, the comparison between the scores of the 2024 exercise and previous years is not fully consistent.

 Data download File CSV: Opens in new window (1 KB)

 Chart C depicts the relationship between the scores of the institutions identified as O-SIIs in countries of the European Banking Union and the buffer rates set by their national authorities.
-The green line shows the level of minimum O-SII rates set by the ECB.
+The yellow line shows the level of minimum O-SII rates set by the ECB.
 The Spanish O-SIIs are marked in red and other (European) O-SIIs in blue.

 SOURCES: European Banking Authority, European Central Bank and Banco de España.